What are groundhogs afraid of?

 Groundhogs fear predators, including coyotes, foxes, and dogs, and smelling their urine is a warning to stay away.
 If you don't have a dog, some people claim putting used kitty litter just inside a groundhog's hole will ward off this pest.
 Other strong scents groundhogs don't like include talcum powder and garlic.

-Bearing this in mind what will keep groundhogs away?Groundhogs hate the smell of garlic and pepper.
+Adding to that, what will keep groundhogs away?Groundhogs hate the smell of garlic and pepper.
 To deter them from ever returning to your garden, crush some garlic and pepper and throw it into their burrows.
 Do this day after day until they flee.
 You can also make a garlic and pepper spray to spray your vegetables.

-Keeping this in mind what smells do groundhogs hate?Lavender – Try planting some lavender around the garden.
+Given this, what smells do groundhogs hate?Lavender – Try planting some lavender around the garden.
 While it smells lovely to us, groundhogs find it offensive and avoid the areas where it is.
 They also dislike the smell of these herbs: basil, chives, lemon balm, mint, sage, thyme, rosemary, and oregano.

-Furthermore, what is a natural way to get rid of groundhogs?
+Correspondingly what is a natural way to get rid of groundhogs?

 How to Get Rid of Groundhogs